A Green approach to healthcare

 -

-Located in the Menlyn Maine Precinct in the city of Tshwane, defined as a connected green city, where each building should achieve at least a 4 Star Green Star certification.
+Cintocare is situated in the vibrant Menlyn Maine Precinct within the City of Tshwane—an innovative, connected green city where every building is designed to achieve a minimum 4-Star Green Star certification.

 -